Laqira Protocol (LQR) Price Reaches $0.0035 on Top Exchanges

-Laqira Protocol (LQR) traded up 4.6% against the US dollar during the 24 hour period ending at 0:00 AM E.T. on June 17th.
-Over the last seven days, Laqira Protocol has traded up 2.5% against the US dollar.
-One Laqira Protocol token can now be bought for $0.0035 or 0.00000013 BTC on major exchanges.
-Laqira Protocol has a total market cap of $10.50 million and $7,764.02 worth of Laqira Protocol was traded on exchanges in the last 24 hours.
+Laqira Protocol (LQR) traded up 1.7% against the U.S. dollar during the one day period ending at 23:00 PM ET on June 21st.
+In the last week, Laqira Protocol has traded 2.9% higher against the U.S. dollar.
+Laqira Protocol has a total market capitalization of $10.63 million and $7,699.86 worth of Laqira Protocol was traded on exchanges in the last 24 hours.
+One Laqira Protocol token can now be bought for about $0.0035 or 0.00000012 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.